amphoradata/samples/glaze_dashboard/README.md

 Now you've connected your app to Amphora, and deployed to the web, it's time to create a dashboard.

-We're going to create a simple dashboard for viewing the weather, river water feeds in my home town of Albury.
+We're going to create a simple dashboard for viewing the weather feeds in Albury.

 ### Create a dashboard page.